02-028 Student Academic Integrity Policy

 Citing Sources

 Citing sources allows an individual to use content or ideas that are not their own.
-If you quote a source, you must use quotation marks, and you must cite it.
-If you paraphrase or summarize from a source, you must cite it.
-In writing a paper, you show, in the body of the paper, the source of your information (using an appropriate format), and you provide detailed information about the sources in a bibliography or footnote (again, using appropriate formatting).
-In a formal presentation, you acknowledge the source on your exhibit (slide, graph, chart).
+If you quote a source or paraphrase or summarize from a source, you must use an appropriate format to identify that source, and you must cite it.
+In writing a paper, you must show, in the body of the paper, the source of that information (using an appropriate format), and providedetailed information about the sources in a bibliography or footnote (again, using appropriate formatting).
+In a formal presentation, you must acknowledge the source on your exhibit (slide, graph, chart).

-Citing sources serves many functions: It demonstrates that you have completed your research, it gives credit to the work created by other individuals and/or entities, and it provides additional information to others for their research and/or additional questions.
-You should always cite sources, including, but not limited to: published materials, digital and AI-generated materials, recorded materials (audio and visual), the spoken word (including interviews and conversations with experts), images (photos, figures, tables, digital), and data.
+Citing sources serves many functions: It demonstrates that you have completed your research, it gives credit for the work created by other individuals and/or entities, and it provides additional information to others for their research and/or additional questions.
+You should always cite sources for, including, but not limited to: published materials, digital and AI-generated materials, recorded materials (audio and visual), the spoken word (including interviews and conversations with experts), images (photos, figures, tables, digital), and data.

-For more detailed information about how to cite sources, refer to Citing Sources collection from SUNY Canton Southworth Library.
+For more detailed information about how to cite sources, refer to Citing Sources collection under Research Materials on the SUNY Canton Southworth Library's webpage.

 Quoting and Paraphrasing

-Quoting: Quoting the words of an expert or authority is not only recommended for when the message is particularly clear or expressive – quotes should be reserved for those instances in which the words are particularly powerful.
-Quotes should be used when exact wording is needed for accuracy, when the message of another lends weight to an argument, and/or when the language is especially descriptive.
-Authors show that they are quoting when: they name the source in an introductory phrase, use quotation marks or indent long quotes, and cite sources appropriately.
-IF YOU DON’T DO THESE THINGS, IT IS PLAGIARISM!
+Quoting: Direct quotes should be used when exact wording is needed for accuracy, to lend weight to an argument, and/or when the language is especially descriptive.
+Authors show that they are quoting when they name the source in an introductory phrase, use quotation marks or indent long quotes, and cite sources appropriately.
+IF YOU DO NOT DO THESE THINGS, IT IS PLAGIARISM!

-Paraphrasing: Paraphrasing is actually using your own words to restate the words of another.
-Using synonyms, changing sentence structures, and modifying the tense and parts of speech are strategies for paraphrasing.
-Even if you use the above strategies, you must still cite your source.
-IF YOU DO NOT, IT IS PLAGIARISM!
-Note: You should follow these guidelines for summarizing as well.
+Paraphrasing: Paraphrasing is using your own words to restate the words of another.
+Using synonyms, changing sentence structures, and modifying the tense and parts of speech are examples of paraphrasing.
+Even when paraphrasing or summarizing, it is still best to cite your source.

 Common Knowledge